Chromatic thresholds for linear equations and recurrence

 has at most $\delta p^{k - 1}$ solutions in $A_1 \times \cdots \times A_k$.
 The arithmetic removal lemma shows that we can remove $\eps' p$ elements from each $A_i$ to obtain sets $A_i'$, such that $A_1' \times \cdots \times A_k'$ has no solution to $x_1 + \cdots + x_k = 0$.
 This is impossible, since for each $a \in A$ we must remove at least one element in $(c_1 a, \cdots, c_k a)$, which means that we must remove at least $\frac{\eps}{k} p$ elements from one $A_i$, a contradiction. \end{proof}

 Finally, we state a simple lemma that upper bounds the number of solutions of a linear equation.

 \begin{lemma} Let $\cL:\sum_{i=1}^k c_i x_i= y$ be a linear equation with nonzero coefficients.
 Then the number of solutions to $\cL$ in $\FF_p^k$ is at most $p^{k - 1}$.
-Moreover, unless the equation is of the form $x_1-x_2=y$, the number of solutions with at least two equal coordinates is at most $k^2 p^{k - 2}$. \end{lemma}
+Moreover, the number of solutions with at least two equal coordinates is at most $k^2 p^{k - 2}$, with the only exception equivalent to $x_1-x_2=0$. \end{lemma}